I watched as my daughter’s eyes sparkled.

 I knew this weekend was going to be full of adventures.

 After a successful potty break we decided to find a viewing spot close to the facilities.
-Sunshine plus lots of water plus an active baby makes for multiple trips an hour.
-I was going to be prepared.

 We found a small stretch of sidewalk that was unoccupied.
 Folks were milling about stepping into the street to look down the hill, hopeful for their first cow spotting.
 We settled in, happy to find a spot were our kiddo could view this much-anticipated spectacle.